 - (i) This document deals with revenue and capital disbursements of various Ministries/Departments and gives the estimates in respect of each under 'Plan' and 'Non-Plan'.
 It also gives analysis of various types of expenditure and broad reasons for the variations in estimates. - (ii) Under the present accounting and budgetary procedures, certain classes of receipts, like payments made by one department to another and receipts of capital projects or schemes, are taken in reduction of the expenditure of the receiving department.
 While the estimates of expenditure included in the Demands for Grants are for the gross amounts, the estimates of expenditure included in the Annual Financial Statement are for the net expenditure, after taking into account the recoveries.
 The document, Expenditure Budget, makes certain other refinements like netting expenditure of related receipts so that inflation of receipts and expenditure figures is avoided and there can be better appreciation of the magnitudes of various expenditure.
 Contributions to International bodies and estimated strength of establishment of various Government Departments and provision therefor are shown in separate annexes.
-A statement each, showing (i) Plan grants and loans released by Ministries/Departments directly to State and district level autonomous bodies, under various Central and Centrally Sponsored Plan schemes, (ii) Gender Budgeting and (iii) Schemes for Development of Scheduled Castes and Scheduled Tribes and (iv) Schemes for Welfare of Children are also included in this document.
+A statement each, showing (i) Plan grants and loans released by Ministries/Departments directly to State and district level autonomous bodies, under various Central and Centrally Sponsored Plan schemes, (ii) Gender Budgeting and (iii) Schemes for Development of Scheduled Castes and Scheduled Tribes including Scheduled Caste Sub Plan (SCSP) and Tribal Sub Plan (TSP) allocations and (iv) Schemes for welfare of children are also included in this document.